 Needs to be one of the twins, they can mentally communicate, no need to make phone calls if there’s a problem.

-Katja’s in about twenty minutes, then returns to the Tahoe, “Woman met Jorgenson, they kiss, he gets her cocktail.
+Katja’s in about twenty minutes, then returns, “Woman met Jorgenson, they kiss, he gets her cocktail.
 What ees car that one woman just got out of?”

 Katya, “Blue Mercedes, few years old, Tennessee plates.”